-Interrogation provides valuable information that protects American lives, identifies and develops targets, and is a skill set comprised of thoughtful approaches and focus.
-Abu Ghraib, Guantanamo Bay (GITMO), waterboarding, and detainee conditions are in the headlines again both on the debate stage and news media, and the facts are still obscured.
+Interrogation provides valuable information that protects American lives and identifies and develops targets.
+It is a skillset comprised of focus and thoughtful approaches.
+Abu Ghraib, Guantanamo Bay (GITMO), waterboarding, and detainee conditions resurface periodically both on the debate stage and news media; and the relevant facts are still obscured.
 Interrogation is not conducted by pure sadists for the purpose of generating pain (unlike our radical Islamic enemy).
 Interrogation is a methodical and diverse approach to negotiating with the captive.
 Negotiating?
 Yes, bear with me.

 - Maximize the options.

 - Know your market (have a realistic expectation of what knowledge the captive may have had access to).

 - Use your leverage.
 In many cases, time is our biggest advantage and we do not need to be desperate to break the detainee.
 With respect to leverage, let me make this clear: Waterboarding and the use of stress positions is not torture.
 They are part of a proven set of techniques that allow the interrogator to maximize the options.